bekk/bekk-christmas/post/elm/utkast-lord-of-the-pipes.md

     |> List.sum
 ```

 The former requires us to parse the parens, to spot the order of the statements.
-The latter variant instantly reveals the different steps in perfect order.
+In this case the order is right to left.
+The latter variant instantly reveals the different steps in perfect order of execution.
 It forms a *pipeline.*

-The backwards pipe, `<|` *can* be used to express the same sequence of calls as its brother `|>`.
-Rewriting the example above with the same formatting, would put `List.sum` first and on a line of its own.
+The backwards pipe, `<|` *could* be used to express the same sequence of calls as its brother `|>`, but in the opposite order.
+The example above, with the same formatting, would put `List.sum` first and on a line of its own.
 This is confusing since in reality it is the last function called.
-Reformatted, this would become:
+It is better expressed on one line:

 ```elm
 nFirstSquaresSum: Int -> Int